 I got interested in photography in my early teens.
 My equipment was basic, because my only income was a £1-a-week newspaper delivery round.
 I lusted after the shiny things covered in dials and buttons.
 Many years later, some of those cameras have become very affordable, and I have a little spare cash these days.

-MY CAMERA COLLECTION IS A HOBBY: I NEVER SPEND BIG MONEY ON IT.
-There's a full list of what I've paid for my cameras at the foot of the
+MY FILM CAMERA COLLECTION IS A HOBBY: I NEVER SPEND BIG MONEY ON IT.

 I'm using ROR (Residual Oil Remover) Pro Lens Cleaning Fluid to clean lenses and glass; obtained from Jack the Hat Photographic.

 Replacing light seals isn't difficult, but it is fiddly.
 I have included links to specific instructions for some models, plus generic instructions, as the procedure is pretty much the same for most cameras.

 It pays to use the correct materials: vibration deadening open-cell foam sponge for mirror dampers, more dense light blocking closed-cell neoprene-type

 rubber for door chanels, and felt for door hinges.
 The pre-cut kits available from various sources generally consist of wholly open-cell foam parts, and are best avoided.
 UK eBay seller pilgrim18 stocks good uncut materials.
 They are inexpensive and each sheet is sufficient for many cameras.